liefkeannabelle/61040-portfolio/psets/pset1.md

 ```
 concept BoardingPass
 purpose provide a digital boarding pass
-principle after checking in, passengers can add a digital version of their boarding pass to the digital wallet. the airline can keep the information on this pass up-to-date and use it during boarding.
+principle after checking in, passengers can add a digital version of their boarding pass to the digital wallet. the airline can keep the information on this pass up-to-date with real-time updates to departure time, status, and gate and use it during boarding.
 state
     a set of Flights with
         a flight_id Number